Jordan is more than Petra.

 - The local currency is Jordanian Dinar (JOD) and can easily be obtained on arrival at Queen Alia International Airport.
 There are ATM machines and Currency Exchange places inside the airport before customs (Those who need to pay for a visa need cash, I always get mine at the ATM)

 - Jordan is safe for a solo-female and for families.
+You can read more on our post Is Jordan safe?

 - English is widely spoken through the hospitality industry, but do not expect the local tea shops on the side of the highway or the shops and restaurants in the residential neighbourhoods to have english speakers or english menus.
 Some taxi drivers do not speak English either, but most times I have been fine.